yeheskieltame/yeheskieltame/README.md

 ## 📚 Education & Certifications

-I am continuously developing my knowledge in data science and web development.
-Here are some of the certifications I have earned:
+I'm committed to lifelong learning in data science and web development.
+Here are some of the certifications I've earned:

 - **DeepLearning.AI**
   - [Linear Algebra for Machine Learning and Data Science](https://www.coursera.org/account/accomplishments/verify/X1AKSP4V28QN)